Lebor Gabála Érenn: Modern analysis

 While most scholars view the work as primarily myth rather than history, some have argued that it is loosely based on real events.
-In the 1940s, T. F. O'Rahilly created a model of Irish prehistory based on his analysis of LGE and the early Irish language.
-He suggested that there were four waves of Celtic migrations or invasions: that of the Cruthin or Pritani (c.
-700–500 BC), the Builg or Érainn (c.
+In the 1940s, T. F. O'Rahilly created a model of Irish prehistory based on his analysis of the Lebor Gabála and the early Irish language.
+He suggested that there were four waves of Celtic migrations or invasions: the Cruthin (c.
+700–500 BC), the Érainn or Builg (c.
 500 BC), the Laigin, Domnainn and Gálioin (c.
 300 BC), and the Gaels (c.
 100 BC).
-He argues that some of the 'invasions' depicted in LGE are based on these, but that others were invented by the writers.
-He also argues that many of Ireland's 'pre-Gaelic' peoples continued to flourish for centuries after 100 BC.
+He argued that the first three groups spoke Brittonic languages.
+O'Rahilly believed some of the 'invasions' in Lebor Gabála are based on these, but that others were invented by the writers.
+He also argued that many of Ireland's 'pre-Gaelic' peoples continued to flourish for centuries after 100 BC.
+O'Rahilly's theory has been challenged by historians and archaeologists, and is no longer accepted.

 In The White Goddess (1948), British poet and mythologist Robert Graves argued that myths brought to Ireland centuries before the introduction of writing were preserved and transmitted accurately by word of mouth before being written down in the Christian Era.
 Taking issue with Macalister, with whom he corresponded on this and other matters, he declared some of the Lebor Gabálas traditions "archaeologically plausible".
-The White Goddess itself has been the subject of much criticism by archeologists and historians.
+The White Goddess itself has been the subject of much criticism by archaeologists and historians.